-Each of our robots perceives the environment using a Logitech C905 camera which is equipped with a wide-angle lens.
-We supersede our previous approach to vision [8] by utilizing a deep convolutional neural network followed by postprocessing.
+Each of our robots perceives the environment using a Logitech C905 camera which is equipped with an infrared cut-off filter and a wide-angle lens.
+We supersede our previous approach to vision [4], by utilizing a deep convolutional neural network followed by post-processing.
 The presented perception system can work with different brightnesses, viewing angles, and even lens distortions.
-Using a recurrent deep neural network, we also are able to track and identify our robots [9].

-We developed an encoder-decoder architecture similar to recently proposed pixel-wise segmentation models like SegNet [10], and U-Net [11].
+We developed an encoder-decoder architecture similar to recently proposed pixel-wise segmentation models like SegNet [5], and U-Net [6].
 Due to computational limitations, we utilized a shorter decoder than encoder part.
 Although this design choice minimizes the number of parameters and helps us achieve real-time perception, some fine-grained spatial information is lost.
-We alleviate this spatial information loss by using a subpixel centroid-finding method in the post-processing steps.
+We alleviate this spatial information loss, by using a subpixel centroid-finding method in the post-processing steps.
 To minimize the effort of data annotation, we used transfer-learning in our encoder part, by utilizing a pre-trained ResNet-18 model.
 Since our task is different from the classification task, we removed the GAP and the fully connected layers in the ResNet-18 model.
 In the decoder part, we used four transpose-convolutional layers.
 We followed the U-Net model and added lateral connections between the encoder and decoder parts with the intention to preserve spatial information in the decoder part.
 The proposed visual perception architecture, which in total has 23 convolutional layers, is illustrated in Fig. 3.
 The following object classes were detected using the network: goal posts, ball, and robots.
 For our soccer behavior, we only need to perceive predefined center locations of the interesting objects.
-Similar to SweatyNet [12], instead of full segmentation loss, we used mean squared error.
+Similar to SweatyNet [7], instead of full segmentation loss, we used mean squared error.
 The desired output consists of Gaussian blobs around the ball center and bottom-middle points of the goal posts and robots.